 • Trust the process.
 Your body is working with the herbs, not just being “forced” to change.

-If you have herbs at home and you’re not sure how to take them, or you want to make sure your current formula is still the best fit for you, I’m here to help.
+If you have herbs at home and you’re not sure how to take them, or your formula is part of treatment for a complex condition like Gu Syndrome, or you want to make sure your current formula is still the best fit, I’m here to help.
+Book a follow-up or send me a message.
+Your body deserves consistent support, and you deserve to feel your best.